dorkodu/sage/DOCS.md

 ### Creating a Router

-Now, on the client-side, import the `Schema` type and create a Sage router.
+Now, on the client side, import the `Schema` type and create a Sage router.
 ```ts
 import type { Schema } from "@server/schema";